-This idea was born in a meeting of the rural tourism commission of the association of integral development and Rancho Quemado when doing an analysis on the dynamics of the communal tourist activity during the last years the participation of children, youth and adults is determined mainly, but the elderly were not being included; then we thought about some solution and it was difficult because the gentlemen and womens no longer have much disposition to mobilize or to gather to organize something, each one by itself would not initiate a management, but we discovered that they like to receive visits and tell stories, that In fact, they are very interesting because they rescue many anecdotes of the community development process and the beginnings of their families.
-Then we designed the activity making a replica of a common family visit to the grandparents' house, during an afternoon, bring some sandwich (bread) and share along with a drink in the comfort of your home while they talk for an hour approx. We explained the idea to some gentlemen (as) of the community and some with a little fear accepted.
+This idea was born in a meeting of the rural tourism commission of the association of integral development and Rancho Quemado when doing an analysis on the dynamics of the communal tourist activity during the last years the participation of children, youth and adults is determined mainly, but the elderly were not being included; then we thought about some solution and it was difficult because the gentlemen and women no longer have much disposition to mobilize or to gather to organize something, each one by itself would not initiate a management, but we discovered that they like to receive visits and tell stories, that in fact, they are very interesting because they rescue many anecdotes of the community development process and the beginnings of their families.
+Then we designed the activity making a replica of a common family visit to the grandparents' house, during an afternoon, bring some sandwiches and share along with a drink in the comfort of your home while they talk for an hour approx. We explained the idea to some gentlemen of the community and some with a little hesitation accepted.
 It was risky at first because we did not know how grandparents and visitors would react when facing each other, there are very difficult words, phrases and pronunciations to translate so some locals also accompany visitors, in addition to create more confidence.
-And the surprise was that everyone enjoyed the experience, it was enriching for both parties, the hosts felt honored with the visit of foreigners and the visitors highlighted the humility and charisma of the gentlemen (as), hardworking pioneers of this peasant town; It worked very well and excellent qualification scores were received, we managed to expand the community participation to simple people who never imagined being part of the local tourist offer and since then it has been offered as an undertaking more than the ADIRQ.
+To everyones surprise was that everyone enjoyed the experience, it was enriching for both parties, the hosts felt honored with the visit of foreigners and the visitors highlighted the humility and charisma of the gentlemen, hardworking pioneers of this peasant town.
+It worked very well and excellent qualification scores were received, we managed to expand the community participation to simple people who never imagined being part of the local tourist offer and since then it has been offered as an undertaking more than the ADIRQ.

 Share in a unique experience, hearing stories told by some of the first settlers of the community.
 The short stories shared are based off real experiences, and aims to create a dialogue where the visitor asks questions and gives opinions.
 It is a familiar exchange where the visitor understands better the fundamentals of our community's identity.